 Vocabulary

 The students were homogeneously grouped by need and paired with a teacher who concentrated on bridging the gap in the understanding of a singular reading focus-component.
 At the end of the school quarter, the students were assessed on their understanding of that literacy component, then regrouped based on the new data received; whether re-teaching was needed in that component or a discrepancy in understanding of a new reading component was found.
 This LIFT period during the instructional day was in addition to the 90 minute English & Language Arts (ELA) block that was an uninterrupted part of the school schedule.
 LIFT was implemented and maintained for two entire school years (2014 – 2016) with what the then principal and staff concluded was a relatively successful literacy venture.
 For the 2016 -2017 year, however, under the current principal and her vision for the school, there was a shift away from a ‘reading focus to a more math focused remedial system, with the principal believing that, “We can make greater and more certifiable percentage (EOG) gains in math than with English – language arts.”
-(2016) LIFT was phased out before the 2016-2017 school year even commenced.
+(Author?, 2016) LIFT was phased out before the 2016-2017 school year even commenced.

 The current principal’s philosophical shift was somewhat understandable considering the fact that she carries a background in scientific research and an undergraduate degree in biology.
 In my interview with her, she admitted that her personal thought – processes are more concrete and science-based; she felt that math is more concrete than the abstractness of reading and language arts comprehension.
 She was very aware that both math and ELA is needed for a well-rounded education, but she was considering the gains that she wanted the school to achieve.
 In the forefront of her mind was a fact that she expressed in School Improvement Team (SIT) meetings, Teacher Advisory Council (TAC) meetings, Professional Leadership Community (PLC) meetings, and Professional Development (PD) sessions: “We have exceeded growth for the last three years, and I want to exceed growth for a fourth year - my first as principal.”
 Embedded into the school culture was this belief, and this path-goal style of visionary leadership was verbalized at her every turn (Northouse, 2016).